We are focused on enabling the provision of better care

 The primary responsibility of the Appointments Committee is to approve proposals for senior appointments to the Company.
 The Appointments Committee seeks to identify the skills and experience required for the next stage in the Company’s development.
 The Committee would support the Chairman in taking the steps to remove any underperforming executive or Non-executive Director.
 The Appointments Committee meets as required.
 The Chairman of the Appointments Committee is Christopher Lyons.

 The primary responsibility of the Remuneration Committee is to review the performance of the Directors and determine the terms and conditions of service of senior management and any director appointed to the Board, including the remuneration of and any grant of options to such person.
 Remuneration arrangements are designed to motivate the right behaviours and to align with and support the implementation of Company strategy and effective risk management for the long term.
 The Remuneration Committee meets at least once a year and otherwise as appropriate.
-The Chairman of the Remuneration Committee is Stephen Minion.
+The Chairman of the Remuneration Committee is Andrew Willetts.

 The Directors will comply with Rule 21 of the AIM Rules and Rule 71 of the NEX Exchange Rules for Issuers relating to directors’ dealings and will take all reasonable steps to ensure compliance by those of the Company’s employees to whom the AIM Rules and NEX Exchange Rules for Issuers apply.
 The Company operates a share dealing code for directors and employees in accordance with the AIM Rules and NEX Exchange Rules for Issuers.